KAAR1998/FinalProject/README.md

 Once the optimal model had been found, I applied it towards building an application that effectively predicts the price of your diamond if all the necessary attributes are are entered.

+# Contents of this Repository-

+- Notebooks-
+   - Jupyter Notebook of the code used to apply all of the steps outlined below in the "Process" section
+- Data-
+   - A copy of the original data in the "Raw" folder
+   - A copy of the cleaned data in the "Clean" folder
+ - Models and Scalers-
+    - Files of certain useful predictive models and pre-processing steps (e.g. scaling, transforming) used to create the models

 #  Data

 The dataset was taken from  Kaggle and can be found here- https://www.kaggle.com/datasets/shivam2503/diamonds.
 (Author: Shivam Agrawal)